Change a Child's Story™

-CASA volunteers are appointed by Daviess and McLean County Family Court judges to advocate for children’s best interests.
+CASA volunteers are appointed by Daviess, McLean, Hancock, & Ohio Counties' Family Court Judges to advocate for children’s best interests.
 They stay with each case until it is closed and the child is in a safe, permanent home.
 We serve children from birth through the age of 18.

 CASA Volunteers gather information from legal and child welfare professionals, educators, and any service providers involved with the child to ensure that judges have all the information they need to make the most well-informed decisions for each child.

 Our best-interest advocacy is driven by the guiding principle that children grow and develop best with their family of origin if that can be safely achieved.
 Many of the children we work with are in foster care, but many others are living with relatives or friends.
 Some are with their family of origin.
 Most children who leave foster care do so to return to their families.

 CASA of Ohio Valley, Inc embraces the standards set by National CASA/GAL and incorporates them into the everyday policies and processes we use to provide the highest quality advocacy.
 Access the National CASA/GAL Standards and our supporting policies and procedures HERE.